mbi/django-simple-captcha/docs/advanced.rst

 CAPTCHA_IMAGE_SIZE
 ------------------

-Image size in pixels of generated captcha, specified by 2-tuple (width, height)
+Image size in pixels of generated captcha, specified as a tuple (width, height)

 Defaults to `None` (automatically calculated)